aspc/5C-Ride-Share/README.md

 # To-do

+- Styling
+- Make sure user auth and ride creation/commenting works with CAS
+- Update comments
   - Sort comments in reverse chronological order
+  - Link to email address of commenter (current user model has no email field!)
+  - Display when comment was created
 - Form validation
 - Update documentation